Cutwell/readme-template/.github/CONTRIBUTING.md

 pytest -s .
 ```

-Auto-format your code to `pep8` standards using:
+Auto-format your code to `pep8` standards (ran also from the project root) using:

 ```sh
 autopep8 --in-place --aggressive --recursive .